Tutorial | Create a Custom Products Catalog App with the CLI

 Copy

-5. Define types for filtering the table's data:
+4. Define a type for filtering the table's data:

 Copy

-These are the product properties by which the table can be filtered.
-We'll pass this to the useTableCollection hook later.
+This is the product property by which the table can be filtered.
+We'll pass this type to the useTableCollection hook later.

 Copy